Jayy0906/API-fetching-Reactjs/README.md

 2. If an email is provided, the app fetches the corresponding username from DummyJSON's `/users` endpoint.
 3. Then, it authenticates the user via the `/auth/login` endpoint with the **username** and **password**.
 4. On success, the authenticated user object is stored in a global context.
+5. Users API - https://dummyjson.com/users, Products API - https://dummyjson.com/products.
+You can use users link to see username password to login.

 ---